Back to Pregnancy Week by Week Guide

 Lack of enough water will cause the swellings on your face and limbs to increase.
 So do drink plenty of fluid throughout the day and especially before bed time.

-Use a few pillows under your feet to keep them slightly elevated.
+At 35 weeks of pregnancy use a few pillows under your feet to keep them slightly elevated.
 This will control the swelling.

-One of the signs of labour is the show.
+One of the signs of labor is the show.
 This is when the mucous plug passes through your vagina.
 This happening does not mean that your labour has begun.
 But you should speak to your doctor about this.

 Our Short Guide to Managing Pregnancy gives you more such tips to handle the last few days of your pregnancy better.